zpaq/zpaq/readme.txt

-README for ZPAQ v1.02
+README for ZPAQ v1.03
-Matt Mahoney - June 14, 2009, matmahoney (at) yahoo (dot) com.
+Matt Mahoney - Sept.
+8, 2009, matmahoney (at) yahoo (dot) com.

 ZPAQ is a configurable file compressor and archiver.
 Its goal is a high compression ratio in an open format without loss of